But first, a little about you…

 So, now I'm shooting homes inside and out.
 And earning about what I did from' 91-92.
 And still not making $150 per hour!
 Nor do I have that Saleen Mustang.
 Dang, it!

 But, my passion for photography was burning brighter than ever before.
 I couldn't think of anything else I'd rather be doing.

 Quick sidetrack; around 2000, I met the woman of my dreams, and we got married in 2001.
 Which will be relevant to this story very soon.

 Back to the story…

-One of the guys I’m working with (around 2000 – yep I had several jobs – camera store and real estate photog), at the local camera store, is telling me about this guy he knows that shoots weddings.
+One of the guys I'm working with, at the local camera store, is telling me about this guy he knows that shoots weddings.
+This was around the year 2K... and yes, I'm working several jobs at this point.
 He gets around 2K per wedding.
 Say what?
-It’s like 1988 all over again.
+It's like 1988 all over again.

-But this time I love photography more than anything else and have a burning passion to be a pro photographer.
+But this time, I love photography more than anything else and have a burning passion for being a pro photographer.
 Not to just earn $150 an hour.

 Flashback to 1995; my first wedding shoot (and what I thought would be my last).
-It wasn’t really a paid gig.
-Was attending a friends wedding and the hired photographers camera died.
+It wasn't really a paid gig.
+I was attending a friend's wedding, and the hired photographer's camera died.